balvarez74/weatherdashboard/docs/README.md

 # Weather Dashboard
-A desktop weather app built with Python, Tkinter, and the OpenWeatherMap API.
+A weather app built with Python, Tkinter, and the OpenWeatherMap API.
 Enter a city name in the bottom left input field.
 Click 'Enter' to view current temperature, humidity, wind direction, and a 5-day temperature trend graph.

 ## Features
 - Real-time weather updates by city name